immmdev/EcoSphere/README.md

 - **Digital Minimalism**: Optimized performance to reduce device energy consumption
 - **Responsible Growth**: Scaling strategies that maintain environmental principles

-##  License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for complete details.

 ### Open Source Philosophy
 We believe in open-source collaboration for environmental solutions.
 Our MIT license allows:
 -  Commercial use